MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Automated Evaluation of LLM Responses

 \section{Automated Evaluation of LLM Responses}

-With the aim to to find an automated proxy for clinician-in-the-loop evaluation, we analyzed the correlation between a suite of automated metrics and human preference rankings using Kendall's Rank Correlation (``Kendall's Tau'') \cite{kendall1938new}.
+With the aim to to find an automated proxy for clinician-in-the-loop evaluation, we analyzed the correlation between a suite of automated metrics and human preference rankings using the Kendall's Rank Correlation (``Kendall's Tau'') \cite{kendall1948rank}.
 We also calculated the inter-rater correlation between human rankers, yielding a mean Kendall’s Tau coefficient of 0.44.
 The average correlations between metrics and human rankings is shown in Table \ref{tab:automated_metrics}.
-As noted by previous studies \cite{ni2023NLG,zhong2022towards}, the majority of these metrics have shown moderate correlation with human preference and are widely reported in NLG tasks.
+As noted by previous studies \cite{nimah-etal-2023-nlg}, the majority of these metrics have shown moderate correlation with human preference and are widely reported in NLG tasks.

 We evaluated each model output using both source-free (SF) and source-augmented (SA) automated metrics.
 Source-free metrics compare a model's output to a gold standard reference answer (in our case generated by a clinician) without the use of any additional context or sources (i.e., without any information from the EHR).
-We selected BERTScore \cite{zhang2019bertscore}, METEOR \cite{banerjee2005meteor}, chrF++ \cite{popovic2015chrf, popovic2017chrf++}, GoogleBLEU \cite{wu2016google}, and ROUGE-L \cite{lin2004rouge} due to their availability and wide use.
-Source-augmented metrics consider source (e.g., the EHR) in addition to a gold reference and model output.
-The SA metrics we considered (and the LMs they use) include UniEval (T5-large) \cite{zhong2022towards}, COMET (XLM-RoBERTa) \cite{rei2020comet}, and CTC Summary Consistency (BERT) \cite{deng2021compression}.
+We selected BERTScore \cite{zhang2019bertscore}, METEOR \cite{banerjee2005meteor}, chrF++ \cite{popovic2017chrf++}, GoogleBLEU \cite{wu2016google}, and ROUGE-L \cite{lin2004rouge} due to their availability and wide use.
+Source-augmented metrics consider source (e.g., the EHR) in addition to the reference answer and the model response.
+The SA metrics we considered (and the LMs they use) include UniEval (T5-large) \cite{zhong2022towards} and COMET (XLM-RoBERTa) \cite{rei2020comet}.
 As these models have limited context length we used the BM25Okapi algorithm to retrieve relevant snippets from within the patient's EHR using the instruction as a search query.